Cross-Chirality Generalization by Axial Vectors for Hetero-Chiral Protein-Peptide Interaction Design: Related Works

 Alternatively, some models parameterize proteins without explicit chirality priors.
 For instance, PepGLAD \cite{kong2025pepglad} and UniMoMo \cite{kong2025unimomo} utilize residue-level latent features, FuncBind \cite{kirchmeyer2025funcbind} employs neural fields to represent atoms as density peaks, PocketXMol \cite{peng2025pocketxmol} employs full-atom diffusion, in which chirality is represented only implicitly through atomic coordinates.
 As these models typically rely on $E(3)$-equivariant architectures, they are inherently restricted to generating homo-chiral complexes (i.e., L–L or D–D protein–peptide pairs as observed in the training data) unless additional chirality-specific features are introduced.
 Furthermore, because chirality is not modeled explicitly, the generated peptide ligands frequently exhibit varying degrees of residue-level chirality inversion (Table~\ref{table:chiral}).

 \paragraph{Chirality aware models in geometric learning} There have been multiple approaches to encode chirality of a structure in geometric learning.
-Representative examples include adding chiral tags in node features (e.g., ChiralCliff \cite{schneider2018chiralcliff}), injecting torsions in message passing (e.g., SphereNet \cite{coors2018spherenet}) or using coupled torsions and aggregates them with a learnable phase shift to disentangle conformation changes and chirality shifts (e.g., ChIRo \cite{adams2021chiro}), designing shift-equivariant yet order-sensitive aggregations (e.g., ChiENN \cite{gainski2023chienn} and Tetra-DMPNN \cite{du2024tetradmpnn}), and introducing parity-even channels such as pseudovectors and mixing them with parity-odd features (e.g., GCPNet \cite{morehead2024gcpnet}, REM3DI \cite{wedig2025rem3di}).
+Representative examples include injecting torsions in message passing (e.g., SphereNet \cite{coors2018spherenet}) or using coupled torsions and aggregates them with a learnable phase shift to disentangle conformation changes and chirality shifts (e.g., ChIRo \cite{adams2021chiro}), designing shift-equivariant yet order-sensitive aggregations (e.g., ChiENN \cite{gainski2023chienn} and Tetra-DMPNN \cite{pattanaik2020dmpnn}) , and introducing parity-even channels such as pseudovectors and mixing them with parity-odd features (e.g., GCPNet \cite{morehead2024gcpnet}, REM3DI \cite{wedig2025rem3di}).
 Although these architectures have been proved effective for tasks like chirality classification and molecular property prediction, they have not been applied in designing hetero-chiral peptide-protein interfaces.

 \paragraph{Representation theory and chiral features} Equivariant networks grounded in representation theory, such as Tensor Field Networks~\cite{thomas_tensorfieldnetworks_2018}, $SE(3)$-Transformers~\cite{fuchs_se3transformers3drototranslation_2020}, and \texttt{e3nn}~\cite{geiger_e3nneuclideanneural_2022}, leverage spherical harmonics and tensors to encode rich geometric interactions.
 While highly expressive~\cite{smidt_findingsymmetrybreaking_2021}, these models incur significantly higher computational costs~\cite{li_e2formerefficientequivariant_2025} compared to standard $E(3)$ Graph Neural Networks~\cite{satorras_equivariantgraphneural_2022}.
 In contrast, we introduce a lightweight axial feature injection that incorporates chirality into efficient $E(3)$ backbones with minimal architectural changes.